 These days it seems like guides to almost anything are available for free online, and learning French is no exception.
-While these videos are no substitute for taking French classes or studying with a French tutor, practicing with these videos is a great way to study!
+While these videos are no substitute for taking French classes, practicing with these videos is a great way to study!

-Let’s start at the beginning (which is a very good place to start), which is of course with the ABCs.
-This video takes you through the French alphabet, first by giving you names for the letters and then by demonstrating the pronunciation of each one with some useful words as examples.
+This video is a very good place to start, with the ABCs!
+It takes you through the French alphabet, first by giving you names for the letters and then by demonstrating the pronunciation of each one with some useful words as examples.

 The KDO Learning channel doesn’t provide extensive vocabulary lessons, but there are some more helpful pronunciation guides, plus French literature videos that will help you get the sound of the language.